 - Financial Aid

 Graduated from SFU in 2015

 Concentration in Active Health & Rehabilitation

 Matthew is currently a General Manager at Innovative Fitness Port Moody.
 He also plays professional lacrosse in the NLL for the Vancouver Warriors.

-My name is Matthew Dinsdale.
-I was born and raised in Coquitlam, BC where I competed in many athletics in my youth.
-My love for sport influenced my decision to enrol in the KIN program at SFU.
-This is where I completed my bachelors degree while I also started my Professional Lacrosse Career.
-I currently still work in the health and fitness industry empowering others to live their best life.
-I also still live in Coquitlam, BC with my wife and daughter and recently joined the Vancouver Warriors of the NLL.
+Matthew was born and raised in Coquitlam, BC where he competed in many athletics in his youth.
+Matthew's love for sport influenced his decision to enroll in the KIN program at SFU.
+This is where he completed his bachelors degree while he also started his Professional Lacrosse Career.
+Matthew currently still works in the health and fitness industry empowering others to live their best life.
+He also still lives in Coquitlam, BC with my wife and daughter and recently joined the Vancouver Warriors of the NLL.